 Methods

-Because jQuery is no longer a dependency, all the methods are called on the plugin instance.
+All the methods are called on the plugin instance.
 You can get the plugin instance like this:

 .open();